 Primary outcome.
 Moral conviction was assessed using eight items which were selected from prior work on the topic, scored as an average.
 The first three elements of the measure reflect a ‘lay understanding’ of moral conviction, that assesses not just a person’s personal attitude about a topic, but their perception of moral conviction for that topic in general (e.g., [topic] could be described as a moral issue).
 The last five elements of the measure assess whether or not the individual themselves sees their stance on an issue as based on morality (e.g., My attitude about [topic] is a reflection of my core moral beliefs and convictions).
 All items were captured as continuous variables ranging from strong disagreement (-50) to strong agreement (50).
 In addition, participant support levels for each issue were captured using similar methods to Study 1, except support was scored from strong disagreement (-50) to strong agreement (50) with the following statements: 1) “Greenhouse gas emissions generated by human activity has and will continue to change Earth's climate” (Climate Change); 2) “The US government needs to implement Universal Health Care because basic population needs are not being met.”
 (Universal Healthcare); 3) “Capital Punishment (the Death Penalty) is necessary in the US” (Death Penalty), and 4) “Regular exercise is necessary for Americans.”
 (Exercise).

 Secondary Outcomes.
-Openness to belief change on each issue was assessed with single item direct measure (e.g., How open are you to changing your mind about [issue]).
+Openness to belief change on each issue was assessed with single item direct measure (e.g., How open are you to changing your mind about [topic]).
 Participant agreement with this statement was measured on a continuous scale ranging from extremely unlikely (-50), to extremely likely (50).
-Participant’s perception of essay persuasiveness was assessed likewise assessed with a single item direct measure (e.g., How persuasive was the above essay on your beliefs regarding [highly polarized issue]).
+Participant’s perception of essay persuasiveness was assessed likewise assessed with a single item direct measure (e.g., How persuasive was the above essay on your beliefs regarding [topic]).
 Agreement with this statement was measured on a continuous scale ranging from extremely unpersuasive (-50), to extremely persuasive (50).

 Power and Statistical Analysis

 A sample size of 157 was determined using G-power 3.1.9.7 with the following parameters: ANCOVA – an effect size of .35, an alpha of .05, and a power of .95.
-Support for the four beliefs that were surveyed (climate change, death penalty, support for UHC, exercise) was treated as a continuous variable.
+Support for the four beliefs that were surveyed (climate change, death penalty, UHC, exercise) was treated as a continuous variable.
 We examined the effects of experimental condition (four moral conviction intervention conditions and a control) on our outcome measures.
 We examined the main effect.
 All tests were conducted in R and considered statistically significant when P <.05.

 Study 2 Hypothesis: